 Windy Muay Thai Gloves

 Windy is available at different online retailers and produce quality gloves that are available at affordable prices.
-I have used a few pairs of Windy gloves and they are made with the same quality as all the other major Muay Thai glove brands from Thailand.
-They don’t offer many styles and selections so you won’t have too many options when it comes to choosing the right glove for you. if you don’t want to choose a less popular Muay Thai brand then Windy is your choice.
+I have used a few pairs of Windy glove, and they are made with the same quality as all the other major Muay Thai glove brands from Thailand.
+They don’t offer many styles and selections, so you won’t have too many options when it comes to choosing the right glove for you.
+If you don’t want to choose a less popular Muay Thai brand, then Windy is your choice.

 Boon Muay Thai Gloves

 Boon is a smaller Muay Thai brand that is not as readily available as the other brands listed above.
-Boon makes a quality product, but they don’t have as many fancy designs and the availability is limited.
+Boon makes a quality product, but they don’t have as many fancy designs, and the availability is limited.
 There are a few big Thai fighters they sponsor like Petchboonchu, but they are relatively smaller than the other brands.
 They produce a good pair of gloves so you can’t go wrong if you buy Boon gloves.
 Boon is more of a brand that’s suited for the hardcore Muay Thai crowd, but they make some of the best gloves on the market and are one of my favorites right now.

 Raja Muay Thai Gloves

 Raja is another quality brand that doesn’t have a big distribution.
 It’s hard to find them online to buy or even locate where to buy them while in Thailand.
-If you want to wear Raja gloves then you will pay a higher amount than the other brands listed.
-At the higher end of their gloves they have a Lamb Skin glove that looks and feels extremely comfortable.
+If you want to wear Raja gloves, then you will pay a higher amount than the other brands listed.
+At the higher end of their gloves, they have a Lamb Skin glove that looks and feels extremely comfortable.
 See our review of RAJA boxing gloves.
 Overall, Raja is my favorite Muay Thai brand of gloves — right up there with Fairtex and Boon, and in some ways, better.
 Raja are my favorite Thai glove brand.

 The Worst Muay Thai Brands (Do Not Buy)

-Thai Fighting – This is a low end brand that has the cheapest prices for Muay Thai equipment.
-They are the cheapest gloves you will buy, but the quality is terrible and I would not recommend purchasing anything from this brand.
+Thai Fighting – This is a low-end brand that has the lowest prices for Muay Thai equipment.
+They are the cheapest gloves you will buy, but the quality is terrible, and I would not recommend purchasing anything from this brand.
 You get what you pay for when it comes to buying these cheap gloves. ***NOT RECOMMENDED***

 FBT – FBT is a Thai sports store that also produces Muay Thai equipment.
-They are over priced in many places and the quality is lacking.
+They are over priced in many places, and the quality is lacking.
 Don’t trust a sports store to make Muay Thai equipment, as they do a terrible job at it.
 Stick to brands like Twins or Fairtex over these guys because they are overpriced and have a terrible feel.
-I would probably rate FBT as the worst Muay Thai brand out there, on par with those low grade products you find made in pakistan etc.
+I would probably rate FBT as the worst Muay Thai brand out there, on par with those low-grade products you find made in Pakistan, etc. ***NOT RECOMMENDED***